China 2009: Among black-necked cranes

 Several rhododendron species were blooming in the Wumeng Shan Mountains.
 The species with red flowers is R. delavayi.
 (Photos copyright © by Kaj Halberg)

 Mother and son with rhododendron flowers.
 (Photo copyright © by Kaj Halberg)

 The white-browed laughing-thrush is widespread in western and southern China, and is also found in northern Indochina and north-eastern India.
 (Photo copyright © by Kaj Halberg)

 Li Ching, showing a flower of Magnolia liliflora, Suei Gau Fong.
 (Photo copyright © by Kaj Halberg)

-An elderly tribal woman outside the Daoist temple.
+An elderly tribal woman outside the Daoist temple on Fung Shan.
 (Photo copyright © by Kaj Halberg)

 The following day, we pay a visit to the same area, and our experience is as different from yesterday’s, as can possibly be.
 The night has been very cold, and the landscape is covered in a thin layer of snow.
 The terraced fields now stand out clearly against the brownish landscape, and each tile on the village roofs is framed by a bit of snow.

 Trees and bushes are powdered with snow, and flowers of rhododendron and the spiny Prinsepia utilis are covered in a thick layer of rime.
 Out in the open, an icy wind is blowing, and blankets of fog come and go.
 In the afternoon, sunshine manages to pierce the fog, and the rime must yield.